Close Menu

 Under Social Security Ruling 16-3p, the ALJ is no longer able to assess your credibility.
 Instead, the ALJ must focus on whether the medical evidence supports your testimony.
 If so, then the ALJ can find that your medical symptoms limit your ability to work.

-Also, the ALJ must consider your complaints of pain.
+Therefore, the ALJ must consider your complaints of pain.
 Even if there is no “objective” evidence that support your complaints.
 This allows mental illness to be taken into account.
+Or, mental conditions such as conversion disorder.

-For example, there are people who have a Somatic Disorder.
-In that instance, they may complain of a severe physical condition, even though there is no objective finding of the condition in the medical record.
-Nevertheless, because it is a mental illness, the judge can accept the findings, even without concrete proof of your pain.
+Additionally, there are people who have a Somatic Disorder.
+In that instance, they may complain of a severe physical condition, even though there is no objective finding of the condition after medical testing.
+Nevertheless, because it is a mental illness, the judge can accept the findings.
+The judge can do so, even without concrete proof that explains your symptoms of pain.

 ALJ’s no longer have the ability to deny a claim solely based on credibility.
 This is good news.
 However, there is still a “credibility” analysis happening.
 The analysis occurs when the ALJ examines the evidence as a whole.
 And then, compares it to your testimony.